 Physical Geography Laboratories

-Laboratory space for research and teaching in physical geography is located in Farrah Hall and the Biology Building (a short walk away).
+Laboratory space for research and teaching in physical geography is located in Farrah Hall and the Math and Science Building (a short walk away).
 In addition to teaching labs, the department contains labs devoted to climatology, soils, geomorphology, and biogeography.
 All labs are well equipped to support investigations in the specialty areas of their directors.

 Surface Dynamics Modeling Laboratory

 Established in 2012, the Surface Dynamics Modeling Laboratory strives to improve scientific understanding of planetary surface processes and dynamics through design and utilization of state-of-the-art numerical models.
 In order to address the immense complexity of surficial systems research in the lab spans across spatial and temporal scales and scientific disciplines.
 The lab, which is located in 2021 Shelby Hall, is directed by Sagy Cohen.